Six Signs You Are Watching a Spring Training Game

-We know you’ve been hurting for live baseball action since the Giants won the 2012 World Series last fall, so it’s time to embrace Spring Training.
+We know you’ve been hurting for live baseball action since the Astros won the 2017 World Series last fall, so it’s time to embrace Spring Training.
 With that said, there are some key differences to let you know that you are watching Grapefruit and Cactus League games instead of regular season games, and here they are.

-It’s early, but the Marlins are actually undefeated (1-0-1) in their first two Spring Training games.
-This might not seem like much of an accomplishment, but the shorthanded and mismanaged Marlins might not have that much success in a month of regular season games.
+It’s early, but the Marlins are actually doing well (4-1) in their first five Spring Training games.
+This might not seem like much of an accomplishment, but the perpetually rebuilding Marlins might not have that much success in a month of regular season games.

 It seems silly to point out that the exhibition preseason games don’t count for anything in baseball, but we feel we need to make it clear.
 Baseball has a bad habit of making other meaningless exhibitions (the All-Star Game) count, so we wouldn’t put it past them to attempt to make Spring Training more important at some point in the future.

 By mid May we already have a good idea of who is going to contend for a spot in the baseball postseason, but in late February everyone is still alive.
-That includes the aforementioned Marlins, along with perennial losers like the Pirates, Royals and Astros.
+That includes the aforementioned Marlins, along with perennial losers like the Pirates, Reds and Padres.

 Somewhere between 15-30% of rosters turn over every year, leading to a lot of awkward spring training moments between strangers.
 Players don’t know each others’ tendencies, leading to a lot of unforced errors and awkward pitch selection.